PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 <p align="center"><img src="https://tigress-web.princeton.edu/~jdh4/hop_through_no_vpn_needed.png" align="center" width=70%></p>

 On campus, you can measure the speed of your network connection at [https://tigerspeed.princeton.edu](https://tigerspeed.princeton.edu).
+If you are having trouble connecting to the Research Computing systems using SSH then [see this page](https://researchcomputing.princeton.edu/ssh) and in particular [https://myip.rc.princeton.edu/](https://myip.rc.princeton.edu/).

 ### Host nicknames or abbreviations